KiranCS-17/identity-managment/README.md

 5. Induced/Virtual roaming for relative events.
 6. Transferring the Assets to the next trusted user using mobile network events

-Events can be location events or device state events or mobile context events specific to device or relative to device.
-Are specific to these domain
+Events can be location events or device state events or mobile context events specific to device or relative to device used to prove the authorized owner are specific to these domain

 1. IoT: Smart City
 2. General Public: Protecting/Monitoring the assets